 Other ways to say: Hold power, be in control

-Fun Fact/Origin: Holding a sword often meant being in charge in old times.
+Fun Fact/Origin: In history, holding a sword often meant having authority in battle.

 Meaning: To retire or stop fighting.